marcusgia2505/classsExGameInstructions/docs/Elements.rst

 Other input fields
 ------------------

 There are other input fields available (urn, infotext, mean of all input fields).
-This are outdated and should only be used with care.
+Those are outdated and should only be used with care.

 The contract input field is also outdated.
 Please use the `Contract`_ element instead.